Dangabit/MugTogether/README.md

 [Limitation]
 Upon reviewing our implementation, we have considered this problem.
-Lax in Firebase security rule
+- Lax in Firebase security rule:
 In order to accommodate rating and reporting of the question, additional fields have to be stored in the same document.
 This results in having to relax the security such that other users are able to edit the document.
 A workaround to store information in another document is possible, but requires more Firebase reads which we cannot afford.

 Note: Currently, we only have questions available for AC5001 and CS2030S for users to try from.